 Tablet insurance will cover the costs of repairing or replacing your tablet if it is damaged, lost or stolen.
 The scenarios in which you are covered will differ depending on your choice of insurer.

-What can gadget insurance cover?
+What does gadget insurance cover?

-- Accidental damage (including cracked screens)
+- Accidental damage (including badly cracked screens)

 - Mechanical breakdown

 Depending on the policy, you may also get international cover for taking your gadgets on holiday, guaranteed speedy replacement and cover for accessories (a tablet keyboard, for example).
 In some cases, these may be optional add-ons.